mvolkmann/blog/src/love2d.md

 The `love.draw()` function specifies what should be drawn on the screen at any point in time.
 The `love.update(dt)` function implements the game logic.

+The `love.draw` and `love.update` functions
+are typically called 60 times per second (frame rate).
+The `vsync` option can be set to synchronize the frame rate with the refresh rate of the monitor.
+It can be set in the `conf.lua` file with `t.window.vsync = 1`.
+Alternatively it can be passed as an argument to the `love.graphics.setMode` function.

 The parameter `dt` in the `love.update` function is short for "delta time".
 This is used to make game updates frame rate independent.